kevinkovalchik/RawTools/README.md

 If you need help installing and using RawTools, please visit the wiki page appropriate for your system and follow the instructions outlined [here](https://github.com/kevinkovalchik/RawTools/wiki).

+### RawTools 2.0.6 released
+### Changes
+- Removed the 'MS1 only' mode.
+RawTools will now automatically detect if it is an MS1 only file and proceed based on the appropriate program flags.
+- Added an XIC function (-xic) that allows users to output chromatogram data based on specified mass/tolerance settings.
+-
 ### RawTools 2.0.5 released
 - Added the ability to parse chromatograms from files that contain only MS1 scans (-ms1 flag).
 - Added the ability to create MGF output for individual CV values in FAIMS data (-faimsMgf).